Heli-painting in the Purcells

 Heli-painting is a rewarding and challenging experience that can’t help but grow you as a painter – it has become a “bucket list” opportunity for adventurous artists looking to expand their range while connecting with like minded souls.
-If you’d like to join us next year – please click here for full details and booking information.
+If you’d like to join us this year – please click here for full details and booking information.

 A Highly Unique Workshop Experience:

-Our trip begins in Banff, AB.
-You might want to book an extra day or two up front to take advantage of the spectacular plein air painting opportunities in the Banff area.
 On the morning of September 4th we board CMH’s transport to the heli-pad, and the start of our backcountry painting adventure.

 Once at the lodge, our 3 workshop days will include flights to spectacular painting locations during the day and engaging fireside conversations in the evenings.
 Each day the helicopter will lift us to uniquely breathtaking locations.
 Throughout the day we will work on developing our skills as painters.
 We will discuss the elements to consider when trying to fit the whole, wonderful outdoors within the 4 borders of a canvas, including important aspects of color, value, design, and technique.

-Stephen and Liz will be doing painting demos and offering you exercises to target specific painting challenges, and will be available to you for guidance and instruction throughout the day.
+Stephen and I will be doing painting demos and offering you exercises to target specific painting challenges, and we will be available to you for guidance and instruction throughout the day.
 You will benefit from taking on challenges outside of your comfort zone – and connecting with the deeply rewarding experience that can only come from standing in the landscape painting directly from life.

 The evenings will be centered on camaraderie and relaxation.
 Upon arriving home at the cozy and luxurious Bobbie Burns Lodge, you will be greeted with savoury post-painting snacks and refreshments.
 There will also be time for a hot shower, or a massage with the lodge’s therapist, followed by an evening gourmet meal.
 Afterwards, we will settle in together to share ideas and talk art – this is your opportunity to further deepen the learning from your days out.